ourchurchtoo/website/src/posts/2020-11-20-series-preview-unfair-nostalagia.md

   - mission
 category: Article
 ---
 We are excited to announce that we have a series coming out in January.
 We want to engage in a longer conversation with the role of women in the church with contributor Alicia Hovanas.
 Today, we want to give a teaser of the discussion to come.
+Enjoy!

 \-Our Church Too Team